Where is Dutch Spoken

 Now you know where in the world Dutch is spoken, it might become more appealing to pick up your books and start your Dutch course right?
 Did you know that Dutch is not even that hard of a language to learn?
 The language itself might sound difficult at times, but due to its similarities to English and German, it’s actually a lot easier than you think!

 Dutch Ready takes what you already know from English, and uses this during class to kickstart your Dutch.
-Furthermore, we hand out lots of tips and tricks on how to make studying easier and help you learn Dutch as quickly and efficiently as possible
+Furthermore, we hand out lots of tips and tricks on how to make studying easier and help you learn Dutch as quickly and efficiently as possible.
+You could also check out our free dictionary of nearly-identical Dutch and English words on Quizlet.com/DutchReady.

 Tip!
 Did you know ...